jmettraux/ruote-transition/README.md

 ## overview

-a small project about turning place-transition based process definitions to ruote process definitions.
+An experimental project.
+Turns place-transition based process definitions to ruote process definitions.

 For now, is able to parse XPDL (http://www.wfmc.org/standards/xpdl.htm) and YAWL (http://www.yawl-system.com/)

+## note

+The process definitions created by this tool are not very efficient.
+Nothing beats analyzing the process and re-writing it [manually].

 ## get it